Scripps College of Communication

-A bachelor's degree in communication studies is perfect preparation for a career in corporate training, foreign service, law, politics, labor relations, human services, campaign management, event planning, account representation, sales, or survey research.
-All told, the major is designed to augment students' lives and careers through a clearer understanding of the effects of communication and messages in their professional and personal lives.
+Students completing the Bachelor of Science in Communication degree in the School of Communication Studies are prepared with transferable competency sets that enable them to work in a variety of organiza- tions.
+The degree is perfect preparation for a career in corporate training, foreign service, law, politics, la- bor relations, human services, campaign management, event planning, account representation, sales, man- agement, or survey research, to name just a few careers.
+All told, the major is designed to augment stu- dents’ lives and careers through a clearer understanding of the effects of communication and messages in their professional and personal lives.